Daniel-KM/Omeka-S-module-BlockPlus/README.md

 block of partners, for example.
 The assets are not required to be filled, so it allow to display any list of contents.

+### D3 Graph

+The D3 graph adds the [D3 library] to display relations between items in a graph: links between subjects and objects, links between items and item sets, etc.

+### External content

+Similar to media with html, but to display an external asset that is not a resource neither an asset file, so currently not manageable inside Omeka.
+It may be used to display a html text with a video on the home page.

+### Mirror page

+Allow to use a page as a block, so the same page can be use in multiple sites, for example the page "About" or "Privacy".
+Of course, the page is a standard page and can be more complex with multiple blocks.
+May be fun.
+This is an equivalent for the [shortcode as a page] in [Omeka Classic] too.

+### Resource with html

+Simplify the display of a media on the left or the right (see [user guide]).
+It is the same block that existed in [Omeka Classic] [Exhibit `file-text`].

+### Search form

+Include a specific search form in a specific page.
+The default query may be adapted to the page via the theme.

+### Search form and results

+Create a full search page with a simple or complex form and the results on the same page.
+All options should be managed via the theme.
+To replace item/browse, item-set/browse and even media/browse, you may need to set the page as default action for the search in default template `common/search-form`.

 ### Simple block

 A simple block allow to display a template from the theme.
 It may be used for a